Self-care continues to be a popular buzzword.

 3 Worksheets for Youths

 Adolescents and young adults benefit greatly by learning to use self-care as a coping strategy for life.
 These three exercises are designed to help youths think about how they can incorporate more self-care activities into their daily lives, for increased mental and physical wellbeing.

 PositivePsychology.com’s Self-Care Vision Board is particularly well suited for younger clients.
 This tool is available for free as part of our three Self-Compassion Exercises Pack, which you can download here.

 Designed to increase self-care and self-compassion in creative ways, it adopts a playful and intuitive approach to the topic.

 Clients are invited to create a self-care vision board.
 It can be drawn or combine cut-out images, photographs, and words.
 Clients are asked to brainstorm as many positive self-care activities as possible – both activities in which they are already engaging and those they would like to develop.

-They are asked to work intuitively rather than rationally, to discuss their representations with their therapists, and then to place them in a prominent place where they remind them of all the great things they could do to take better care of themselves.
+They are asked to work intuitively rather than rationally, to discuss their representations with their therapists, and then to place the vision board in a prominent place where it reminds them of all the great things they could do to take better care of themselves.

 My Self-Care Promise